 If you live with someone else and have none of the documents listed above documenting address, please provide the following:

-- Provide a letter from the person who you live with indicating that you are residing with him or her.
+- Provide a letter from the person who you live with indicating that you are residing with them.

-- Have the person writing the letter provide one of the above proof of address documents in his or her name.
+- Have the person writing the letter provide one of the above proof of address documents in their name.

 Good Samaritan Act and Release of Information